Auto Trader cars

 Do I need a credit check for PCP finance?

-Yes, a credit check is typically required.
-When you apply for a PCP contract, the lender will perform a credit check.
+Yes, the lender will typically perform a credit check as part of your application.
 This will appear on your credit file, and too many checks in a short space of time can affect your credit rating so try to avoid that if possible.
 Learn more about credit ratings, and what to do if you have a bad credit rating.

 Paperwork you’ll need to fill in for a PCP contract